UD-CISC374/educational-game-project-matt-vermont-and-daniel-warszawski/egdd.md

 ## Core Gameplay Mechanics (Detailed)

-- *Rotating the missing pipe piece*: *You enter a numeric value representing the angle to rotate the pipe piece by typing with your keyboard and hitting enter.
-When you hit enter the pipe piece will be rotated to the entered angle.*
+- *Rotating the missing pipe piece*: *Select a numeric value representing the angle to rotate the pipe piece by clicking.
+Then the pipe piece will be rotated to the entered angle.*
 - *Correctly orienting the missing pipe piece*: *If you enter the correct angle then you will get auditory feedback and will make progress towards advancing in the game.*
 - *Incorrectly orienting the missing pipe piece*: *If you enter the correct angle then you will get auditory feedback and be asked to try again.*
-- *The final level will involve combining two pipe pieces to produce a new pipe piece that is oriented at an angle which is the sum of the angles of its parts.*
 - *If you answer X Correct angles*: *If you enter X correct angles then the game will progress to the next level which will require the player to recognize additional angles besides 90, 180 and 270 degrees.*
 - *All levels complete*: *After all the levels are complete, a victory message appears*